AndrewYachera/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 Used python to create an interactive environment allowing the user to explore US bikeshare data.
-The program filters data and calculates relevant statistics based on the user chosen city.
+The program filters data and calculates relevant statistics based on the user's chosen city.

 ### Files used
 chicago.csv